Sontec based Mastering EQ

 This EQ is a bit of a combination of the legendary sontec 250 and GML (hi-shelf) EQ’s but with Burr Brown opamps and Fred Forsell DOA 993 discrete opamps in the output.
 All controls are stepped switches which means a massive 800 resistors all soldered point2point by hand.
 A lot of work but worth all the time, money and effort and I am proud to own and built this one of a kind masterpiece.
 This really is a one of a kind EQ.

 Barry Porter (2001) was known for some great electronic designs.
-He left a brilliant EQ design behind which begged to be build, and so I did.
-I was basically the first to built it using the original board design.
-More people followed after this bulilt.
+He left a brilliant EQ design behind which begged to be build, and so I did back in 2012.
+I was basically the first to built this while using the original design.
+More people followed after this built.

-The Barry Porter NetEQ is known to be a really transparant and very musical sounding design.
-Because I use it as a mastering EQ, total recall is a no-brainer and so I build it with stepped switches.
+The Barry Porter NetEQ is known to be a really transparant and very musical sounding design, but I made it even more transparant and minimalistic with less capacitors and better opamps.
+Because I use it as a mastering EQ, total recall is a no-brainer and so I used stepped switches.
 This means over 700 resistors all soldered by hand.

 The Foote Control Systems P3S Mastering edition is used by a lot of mastering-studio’s worldwide for a reason.
 It can be very transparant, doing it’s thing without letting you know it’s even in the chain.
 But it can also growl a bit more when changing the time-constant mode to N/L for example.